The impact of Language: a cross-border collaboration for the design, development and promotion of an online Palestinian Arabic course

 The ‘Online Arabic from Palestine’ language course will be formally launched in September 2018 and will be taught by trained and experienced teachers based at the Arabic Center of the Islamic University of Gaza.

-There is a waiting list of people waiting to start the course as soon as it becomes available, and interest in the course is growing by the day.
-A public presence has been maintained throughout the project’s lifetime hanks to the project’s blog, to ongoing social media presence and to language tasters that have been offered at different events in the UK (e.g. UNESCO Spring School; Solas Festival).
-This is soon to be amplified by to a global information campaign due to be led by IUG.
+There was a waiting list of people waiting to start the course as soon as it became available.
+A public presence was been maintained throughout the project’s lifetime hanks to the project’s blog, to ongoing social media presence and to language tasters that have been offered at different events in the UK (e.g. UNESCO Spring School; Solas Festival).

-News about the forthcoming Arabic course was shared by the widely-read website Mondoweiss (see: https://mondoweiss.net/2018/04/arabic-university-classes/), and, over the past 10 months, the project’s blog has been visited by people from over 60 countries.
+News about the forthcoming Arabic course was shared by the widely-read website Mondoweiss (see: https://mondoweiss.net/2018/04/arabic-university-classes/).

 An abstract on the project – based on a paper delivered at the University of Warwick in May 2018 - has been submitted for a special issue of Language and Intercultural Communication.
 A further paper on the project is due to be presented in September 2018 at the European Educational Research